enova003/cs432-assignments-ODU/HW4/HW4-report.md

 Q. How many URLs were archived in the WARC file?
 How does this compare to the number of Pages?

-A. There are 360 URLs archived in the WARC file, and there are 10 pages.
-This means that there are 36 times more URLs than pages (360 URLs / 10 pages = 36).
-Each page contains multiple URLs, including scripts and images.
+A. There are 344 URLs archived in the WARC file, and there are 10 pages.
+This means that there are 34.4% more URLs than pages (344 URLs / 10 pages = 34.4).
+Each page contains multiple URLs, including HTML URLs, image URLs, script URLs, CSS URLs, and font URLs.

 # References